tomgxz/Kraken/REPORT.md

 ## Analysis

 ### Problem identification
-  With the internet constantly growing and more and more people relying on it, the demand for websites is constantly increasing.
+  With the internet constantly growing and more and more people relying on it, the demand for websites is continuously increasing.
 They can range in style from business portfolios and online stores to games.
 Regardless of who you are or what you do, a website is often expected of you, especially for businesses.
 However, the problem of creating a professional and functional website can be a daunting task for many individuals and small businesses, especially those who need more technical expertise or resources.
-Existing website builders may be difficult to navigate, require extensive coding knowledge, or lack the necessary design flexibility to create a unique and effective online presence.
-Furthermore, many website builders are geared toward certain industries or types of websites, making it difficult for users to find a platform that meets their specific needs.
+Existing website builders may be challenging to navigate, require extensive coding knowledge, or lack the necessary design flexibility to create a unique and effective online presence.
+Furthermore, many website builders are geared toward specific industries or types of websites, making it difficult for users to find a platform that meets their specific needs.
 The task of manually programming it can seem very daunting.

-  The main aim of this project is to develop a website that allows clients to produce their website via a simple user interface, which alleviates the technical intricacies of HTML, CSS, and JavaScript and allows them to focus on creating a website that reflects their brand and meets their business goals.
+  The main aim of this project is to develop a website that allows clients to produce their website via a simple user interface, which alleviates the technical intricacies of HTML, CSS, and JavaScript and will enable them to focus on creating a website that reflects their brand and meets their business goals.
 Clients can select from various styles and themes (or create their own), upload media such as images and videos, and then interact with a drag-and-drop interface to organise a webpage.
 Each website they create would have a page dedicated to it, with options to customise the styles of the site, the ability to create, organise, and link together pages of the website, preview the website in a variety of display sizes, and add pre-made elements and edit the parameters of the elements in the site.

   A drag-and-drop website builder that is easy to use is increasingly important in today's digital age, where having an online presence is crucial for businesses, organisations, and individuals.
-A user-friendly website builder that offers a wide range of customisable design options would greatly benefit users who may not have the technical know-how to create a website on their own.
+A user-friendly website builder that offers a wide range of customisable design options would greatly benefit users who may not have the technical know-how to create a website independently

   Moreover, the rise of mobile devices and the increasing importance of responsive design have made it crucial for websites to be optimised for different screen sizes and devices.
 As such, this project would also be geared towards easily creating mobile-friendly websites to ensure optimal user experience.